CBD Oil for Sleep: A Solution for Sleeplessness?

 How CBD Could Affect Sleep

 CBD may prove to be a flexible tool in treating sleep disorders, because its effects on wakefulness may depend on dosage.
 While CBD tends to have a sedative effect in high doses, it may promote alertness at lower doses.
-This means that lower doses could treat sleepiness during the day, while higher doses could be more useful in treating insomnia.
+This means that lower doses could treat daytime sleepiness.
+Higher doses, on the other hand, may be more useful in helping people to fall asleep, or stay asleep.

 We’ve gathered some of the most significant studies on CBD and sleep below.
 Click on each headline to see more information.